-An uncontested "Military Divorce" is very similar to a standard uncontested divorce, except for a few additional statements or clauses which are included in the documents.
+The uncontested military divorce process is very similar to the standard uncontested divorce process, except for a few additional statements or clauses which are included in the documents.
 These statements or clauses pertain specifically to the provisions of 50 App.
 Section 520, Civil Relief Act of 1940 and pursuant to the Soldier's and Sailor's Civil Relief Act of 1940.

 In plain words, "The act protects a soldier's legal rights while serving the country, therefore not permitting a spouse to get a divorce without his or her knowledge."